30 Oct 7 Best Money Books for Millennials

 1. Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence: Revised and Updated for the 21st Century

 THE BEST BOOK ON MONEY PERIOD.
 This book is legit – not just a book with a catchy title.
 If you read just one book on this list read Your Money or Your Life – especially if you have problems saving money.
 Most of your savings problems have to do with your relationship to money and can be easily fixed.
 This book book in 9 simple steps shares how you can fix them.
-It was written in 1960’s by personal finance pioneer Joe Dominguez and has been updated to be even more relevant today.
+It was written by personal finance pioneers Joe Dominguez and Vicki Robin and has been updated multiple times.
 Some of the highlights include the opening discussion on how we all are placing a value on our life energy (time) for money.
 This book will help you re-examine your job, your priorities, and how you think about money.
 It will also help you establish the precise habits that are essential to building wealth.

 I first read this book when I was 12 years old.
 Seriously.
 It was on my parents bookshelf and when I first started dreaming about becoming a millionaire millennial.
 You could also say it started my fascination with money and personal finance.
 I was blown away to learn that most millionaires are the people that you don’t expect – they are more likely to live in modest houses and drive old cars.
 The reason that they are millionaires is because they saved, invested, and live below their means.
 This book analyzes habits of millionaires so you can learn how to build them too.
 This book taught me a lot and I recently re-read it again almost 20 years later and it was even better than I remembered.
 It has a lot of practical tips that you can start using immediately and will impact the rest of your life.